apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

  ! under the License.
  !-->

-SQL++ is a highly composable expression language.
-Each SQL++ expression returns zero or more data model instances.
+The query language is a highly composable expression language.
+Each expression in the query language returns zero or more data model instances.
-There are three major kinds of expressions in SQL++.
-At the topmost level, a SQL++ expression can be an OperatorExpression (similar to a mathematical expression), or a QuantifiedExpression (which yields a boolean value).
+There are three major kinds of expressions.
+At the topmost level, an expression can be an OperatorExpression (similar to a mathematical expression) or a QuantifiedExpression (which yields a boolean value).
-Each will be detailed as we explore the full SQL++ grammar.
+Each will be detailed as we explore the full grammar of the language.

     Expression ::= OperatorExpression | QuantifiedExpression